leafo/lapis/docs/quick_reference.md

 command line to stop the server.

 If you're deploying new code, then you can hot-reload the code without any downtime using the `lapis build` command.
+Before reloading, `lapis build` validates the new config with `nginx -t` and refuses to reload if it's invalid, so a broken config can't be silently swallowed by the running server.

 ## How do I disable the stack trace on the error page?